 Unless you’ve been living under your console for the last 20 years, you’ve seen the results of what dredges can do for raising fish.
-Since their somewhat-quiet beginnings in the Stuart and Fort Pierce, Florida, winter sailfish tournament fleets, the dredge has arguably become the single most important factor in the success of just about anyone who knows how to rig and fish them properly.
-The advance of dredge-fishing in general has been like a military arms race: If a single bait off each loop was working good, two would be better; if a single dredge worked well, then stacking two or three in a row would be even better than that — and it is.
+The dredge has arguably become the single most important factor in the success of just about anyone who knows how to rig and fish them properly.
+The advancement of dredge fishing in general has been like a military arms race: If a single bait off each loop was working good, two would be better; if a single dredge worked well, then stacking two or three in a row would be even better than that — and it is.

 The dredge is not only a staple on the sailfish circuit, it has become a necessary tool to be competitive in virtually every billfish sport fishery around the globe, except the big black marlin fishery in Australia and for sight-fishing at Catalina.
 If you are fishing a points tournament where there are different points for blues, whites and sailfish in the Bahamas, Gulf, Caribbean, East Coast or wherever, and you are not fishing a dredge, you are not going to compete with those who are — it’s that simple.
 You might catch and weigh a big blue marlin, but that might not be enough to win on a point-per-pound scenario.
 You have to read the rules and determine what is the best way to earn the most points per day given the current fishing conditions at your location.

 Bring Lots of Dredges